mishal23/mishal23.github.io/src/posts/back-to-academia/index.md

 The application process to the online masters is as rigorous as the offline program.
 Applying for masters programs is a marathon and not a sprint.
 Things will take time, it will be slow, so be patient!
 For context, it took me almost a month and several iterations to write the statement of purpose.

-Different univerisites have different requirements, but overall, you need the following for the applications:
+Different universities have different requirements, but overall, you need the following for the applications:

 - Three Letters of Recommendations
 - Statement of Purpose